 - Have our staff take their temperature upon arrival and if >100.4 degrees F., staff will be sent home immediately.

-If you have had any of the following conditions prior to coming to a service, we encourage you to stay home and worship online:
+If you have had any of the following conditions prior to coming to a meeting or service, we encourage you to stay home and evaluate your health situation:

 - fever over 100.4 degrees F. (38 degrees C.)

 - shortness of breath, cough, or sore throat, respiratory or flu-like symptoms